The Ministry provides ESOL funding so that schools can offer extra English language support for eligible students who speak more than one language.

 The Refugee Flexible Funding Pool offers schools additional resources to address broader issues that may prevent former refugee students from participating and achieving in mainstream schooling.
 Contact your nearest Senior Advisors for Refugee and Migrant Support for more information about this funding.

-Before applying for funding, you need to complete the ELLP record of progress and matrices for each current migrant, former refugee or New Zealand-born English language learner at your school.
+Before applying for funding, you need to complete the ELLP record of progress or ELLP Pathway record of progress and matrices.

 Read the guidance on using the English Language Learning Progressions matrices from the ELLP professional support modules on the TKI website.